namm-standards/namm-json/schema/README.md

 #### Revision 2020.1 &mdash; Last edit: 20 Nov 2019

+>**Note to readers: To open this document's links in a new tab, ctrl-click the link or right-click it and choose "Open link in new tab".**

 # Executive Overview

 In any economy, robust or challenging, finding efficiencies and cost savings in your business processes is imperative, and the shortest path to savings is the adoption of standard transaction formats.
 Whether you are a manufacturer, a distributor, or a retailer, you can streamline and automate the production of orders, product catalogs, shipping documents, and forecasts using industry standards for data transfer.